skillrepos/cc-se/labs.md

 **Action:** In a new Cowork task, type:
 ```
-Create a Live Artifact dashboard called "Repo Activity Tracker".
+Create a Live Artifact dashboard called "Recent Drive Activity".
-Each time it opens, it should pull fresh data from my GitHub
+Each time it opens, it should pull fresh data from my Google Drive
-connector and show: my repositories, last commit date for each,
+connector and show: my most recently modified files, each file's
-open issues/PR counts if available, and a "most active this week"
+type and last-modified date, and a "changed this week" highlight.
-highlight.
 Keep the layout clean and scannable.
 ```

 ![Live Artifact request](./images/ccode390.png?raw=true "Live Artifact request")